 When hemp is planted on good draining, fertile loam with appropriate temperature and moisture conditions, seed will germinate quickly and reach 12 inches in 3-4 weeks from planting.
 At this stage it will give 90% ground shade and suppress the growth of weeds by shading.
 Rapidly growing hemp at a density of approximately 20 plants/sq ft, will suppress nearly all weed growth.

-Fertility: Another myth regarding hemp production is that it doesn’t require additional nitrogen or potash inputs: Hemp production requires inputs of up to 100-130 lb of nitrogen/ acre, 45-70 lb/acre phosphorus, and 35-80 lb/acre of potash (to keep potassium levels in a medium to high range of >250 ppm).
+Fertility: Another myth regarding hemp production is that it doesn’t require additional nitrogen or potash inputs: Hemp production requires inputs of up to 100-130 lb/acre of nitrogen, 45-70 lb/acre phosphorus, and 35-80 lb/acre of potash (to keep potassium levels in a medium to high range of >250 ppm), and 10-15 lb/acre of sulfur.
 Hemp particularly requires good nitrogen fertilization, more so for seed production than fiber.
-Phosphorus levels should be medium to high (>40 ppm), sulfur good (>5,000 ppm), and calcium not in excess (<6,000 ppm).
+Phosphorus levels should be medium to high (>40 ppm) and calcium not in excess (<6,000 ppm).
 In addition to well aerated, loamy soils, hemp does best when organic matter greater than 3.5%.
 To provide perspective–Hemp requires about the same fertility inputs as a high-yielding crop of wheat, or corn.

 Hemp Rotations: Hemp can be successfully grown in continuous rotation for several years on the same land.
 However, the risk of pest buildup, particularly root worms, borers, and rots, makes this a risky proposition.
 Hemp could be used to diversify current rotations of bean, wheat, or alfalfa.
 Based upon reports from Ontario, Canada, it has been recommended that hemp not follow canola, edible beans, soybeans or sunflowers due to the risk of white mold and other pests and diseases.